HEATHER SHERWOOD THERAPY

 Choosing to explore therapy for yourself can be both a courageous and overwhelming process.
 You may not be sure what to expect .
 In therapy, you can count on the fact that I value your unique experience and story.
 My aim as a therapist is to create an authentic and sacred space where you can express your raw emotions.
 My desire is to come alongside of you and empower you to face whatever it is that blocks you.
 I believe we are resilient enough to face our feelings, to change, to grow and to heal.

-MENTAL HEALTH AND TEENS
+MENTAL HEALTH FOR TEENS + COLLEGE

 I work with individuals struggling with anxiety, depression and panic attacks.
 I also work with clients going through relational difficulties who are seeking to find clarity and compassion within themselves and others.